MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-define-ext-text.md

 ---
-title: Add Extra Lines to Define Extended Text for an Item Description | Microsoft Docs
+title: Add Extra Lines to Define Extended Item Descriptions | Microsoft Docs
 description: You can add extra lines to extend the standard text that describes an item.
 services: project-madeira
 documentationcenter: ''